-Properties and behaviour of concrete and steel - Behaviour and design of R.C. beams in flexure, shear and torsion - modes of failure - calculations of deflections and crack width as per IS 456.
+Properties and behavior of concrete and steel - Behavior and design of R.C. beams in flexure, shear and torsion - modes of failure - calculations of deflections and crack width as per IS 456.

-DESIGN OF RC COLUMN UNIT II
+UNIT II DESIGN OF RC COLUMN

-Behaviour of short and long columns - behaviour of short column under axial load with uniaxial and bi-axial moments - construction of Pu - Mu interaction curves - Design of slender columns.
+Behavior of short and long columns - behavior of short column under axial load with uniaxialand biaxial moments - construction of Pu - Mu interaction curves - Design of slender columns.